-- minimum rating requirements for issuers/counterparties, based on the type of instrument; - · concentration limits per issuer/counterparty; - · monitoring of changes in the ratings of counterparties.
+- minimum rating requirements for issuers/counterparties, based on the type of instrument; - concentration limits per issuer/counterparty; - monitoring of changes in the internal and external ratings of counterparties.

-The limits referred to above have been established by the "Guidelines on Poste Italiane SpA's financial management" for BancoPosta RFC.
+The limits referred to above have been established by the "Guidelines on Poste Italiane SpA's financial management"21 for BancoPosta RFC.
 Specifically, as regards rating limits, transactions are allowed solely with investment grade counterparties and euro area government issuers with a rating at least equal to that of the Italian Republic.